-For the 2022-2023 school year, Brazosport ISD will pay tuition for all eligible (see criteria for eligibility below) dual credit students up to 2 courses (6-8 credit hours) per semester during the Fall and Spring semester only.
+Subject to the district's annual budgeted funds, Brazosport ISD pays tuition for all eligible (see criteria for eligibility below) dual credit students up to 2 courses (6-8 credit hours) per semester during the Fall and Spring semester only.
 Summer dual credit tuition remains the responsibility of the student as does any tuition beyond the 2 courses covered per semester.
 Students will be responsible for textbooks and other course fees.
 Students are also responsible for tuition for any courses taken more than once.